Vercel Deployment Guide

 Common integration issues and how to solve them.

-• Verify variable is added in Vercel dashboard → Settings → Environment Variables
+• Confirm the variable is added under Settings → Environment Variables (not under project Settings → General)

 Preview deployments can't submit issues

-• Alternative: Add each preview URL individually (not recommended)
+• Alternative (not recommended): list each preview URL individually

 Ready to deploy?